The Private Eyes (1980 film): Background

-The two comedic actors Conway and Knotts achieved success onscreen when they were paired in several family-friendly feature films for Disney: The Apple Dumpling Gang (1975), Gus (1976), and The Apple Dumpling Gang Rides Again (1979).
+The two comedic actors Conway and Knotts achieved success onscreen when they appeared in several family-friendly feature films for Disney: The Apple Dumpling Gang (1975), Gus (1976) (the only one not to feature the two onscreen together), and The Apple Dumpling Gang Rides Again (1979).
 Conway and John Myhers wrote a screenplay which became The Prize Fighter and after its success at the box office in 1979 (and in rentals), Conway and Myhers wrote another Knotts and Conway team-up, The Private Eyes.

 Reception

 The Private Eyes earned $12 million in rentals during its initial release, and became the highest-grossing film made at New World Pictures under Roger Corman.